-LGBT people face several barriers to health and wellbeing, including difficulties accessing health insurance; stigma and discrimination; and lack of access to competent and welcoming healthcare providers.
-LGBT people have lower rates of insurance, they are more likely to delay medical care, and they report high levels of discrimination by healthcare providers.
-These experiences have a cumulative effect; research finds that LGBT people have lower overall health as a result of these barriers.
+LGBTQ people face several barriers to health and wellbeing, including difficulties accessing health insurance, stigma and discrimination, and lack of access to competent and welcoming healthcare providers.
+LGBTQ people have lower rates of insurance; they are more likely to delay medical care; and they report high levels of discrimination by healthcare providers.
+Transgender people may struggle to find competent care providers and blanket denials of coverage by insurance companies, despite federal laws and laws in many states prohibiting such discrimination.
+What’s more, opponents of LGBTQ inclusion are working to permit healthcare providers to turn away LGBTQ patients.
+These experiences have a cumulative effect: research finds that LGBTQ people have lower overall health as a result of these barriers.

 June 2018 – Nursing Home is the latest in a series of ads illustrating the devastating harms many LGBT Americans face because have they no legal protection from discrimination.
 The new video features an older gay man and his family on the first day he moves into an assisted living facility.
 When the director of the facility learns the man is gay, he refuses to allow him to move in.
 No matter their age, and no matter who they love, no one should be turned away from a business or service provider simply because of who they are.

 March 2018 - MAP and the National Center for Transgender Equality (NCTE) released a new report, Religious Refusals in Health Care: A Prescription for Disaster, examining the coordinated efforts at the federal and state level to allow medical providers to legally discriminate and deny needed care.
 These policies could encourage doctors, hospitals, paramedics, and other medical providers to pick and choose which patients they will treat, and who receives medically-necessary treatment.